 Whether we like it or not, we do judge books by their covers.
 But how would you feel if you were judged by a book?
 Well, someone thought about the same question and actually implemented a system to help find the answer.
 The Dutch artist Thijs Biersteker beautifully combined technology and books, creating a book cover that judges people … and it unlocks only when approached without any judgement.

 How does it work?
-When a person gets close to the book, the face recognition system identifies his/her face and scans it for sings of “judgement”.
-If the person’s face shows an excited expression or a skeptical one, the book will stay locked.
+When a person gets close to the book, the face recognition system identifies his/her face and scans it for signs of “judgement”.
+If the person’s face shows an excited expression or a sceptical one, the book will stay locked.
 However, if the person’s face shows a neutral expression, without signs of judgement, the book will unlock itself.

 Check out the website to see a video of the book in action.